John Cornwall (South Australian politician): Post politics

 Cornwall pursued a third career outside politics from 1989.
 He moved to Sydney to take up senior executive roles for non-government organisations in the human and companion animal health arenas.

 He was chief executive officer of the Australian Veterinary Association (AVA) from 1989 to 1991, and was awarded the AVA Meritorious Service Award 'for outstanding services' in 1991.

 He was director of the Australian Youth Foundation from 1992 to 1995, where he conducted research on the needs of disadvantaged young people, culminating in a report entitled "The Lost Generation".

 From 1997 he was managing consultant for the Delta Society Australia – an organisation that promotes positive interaction between people and companion animals, particularly pet dogs.
 His flagship programs were a vocational course for behavioural pet dog trainers, a dog safe program for junior primary school children, and the pet partners program providing trained therapy dogs in hospitals, nursing homes, and rehabilitation centres.
 During this time he co-authored an article on preventing dog bites in children, published in the British Medical Journal.

 He retired in 2007 and joined the Horn of Africa Relief and Development Agency as a volunteer, where he served as president and executive director before his retirement in 2014.

+He was awarded an Order of Australia posthumously in the Queen's birthday honours in June 2019.

+As a result of his work with HARDA he received the prestigious Australia Abyssinian Award in 2010, an award to individuals who have made outstanding contributions to supporting migrants, refugees and community harmony.